svercillo/Path-Finding-Visualization/README.md

 # Path-Finding Visualization

 ## Demo
-visit www.stefanvercillo.com to see a working production model of this project
+Visit www.stefanvercillo.com to see a working production model of this project

 ## Introduction